oscbyspro/Ultimathnum/README.md

 ### Validation and recovery through Fallible\<Value\>

 > It doesn't matter how many times you fall.\
-> It matters how many time you get back up.
+> It matters how many times you get back up.

 Proper error handling is a cornerstone of this project and a lot of effort goes into ensuring that a path to redemption.
 The Fallible\<Value\> wrapper plays an important part in this story.